-• Different user activity may also influence the performance of NiFi.
-For example, the performance in the 4th column (I1: keeping still in an undesired area) is lower than that in the last column (I3: moving among all the illegal areas).
+• Different user activities may also influence the performance of NiFi.
+For example, the performance in the 4th column (I1: keeping still in an undesired area) is lower than that in the last column (I3: moving among all the undesired areas).
 This is because NiFi has more information for identification in I3.

 Further, we explain the details and quantify the results under different scenarios.
-We quantify the accuracy in terms of true positive rates $(R{tp})$ , false positive rates $(R{fp})$ , true negative rates $(R{tn})$ and false negative rates $(R{fn})$ .
-The result is shown in Table 3.
-As we known, the $R{fn}$ indicates a legitimate user is mis-identified as an undesired user and vice verse the $R{fp}$ .
+We quantify the accuracy in terms of true positive rates (R{tp}) , false positive rates (R{fp}) , true negative rates (R{tn}) and false negative rates (R{fn}) .
+The result is shown in Table III.
+As we know, the R{fn} indicates a legitimate user is mis-identified as an undesired user and vice versa the R{fp} .
 We have two observations.
-First, $R{fn}$ is negligible.
-In our experiment, we prefer to reduce the $R{fn}$ as much as possible because we do not want to affect legitimate users.
-In fact, we can adjust the matching score method to tradeoff the $R{fp}$ and $R{fn}$ for different application goals.
-So if the $R{fp}$ is acceptable, it means our identification program does work.
-In the worst case, $R{fp}$ is 25% and NiFi can still get rid of 75% of the undesired devices.
-Second, as mentioned above, NiFi performs slightly worse in the laboratory, so the error rate is related to the experimental environments.
+First, R{fn} is negligible.
+In our experiment, we prefer to reduce the R{fn} as much as possible because we do not want to affect legitimate users.
+In fact, we can adjust the matching score method to tradeoff the R{fp} and R{fn} for different application goals.
+If R{fp} is acceptable, it means our identification program does work.
+In the worst case, R{fp} is 25% and NiFi can still get rid of 75% of the undesired devices.
+Second, the accuracy of NiFi is related to the experimental environments.
+We analyze that application scenarios can be clarified into two kinds: multi-room scenario and open-ended scenario.
+For multi-room scenario (e.g., Figure 10(a) and (c)), the signal characteristics in different areas is quite different, so our system achieves high accuracy.
+For open-ended scenario (e.g., Figure 10(b)), our STG contains little path information of legitimate users, so NiFi performs a little worse.

 We also quantify the identification accuracy for different devices in different environments as we can see in Table 4.
-The results demonstrate NiFi can achieve a high accuracy of all users, i.e. 90.83% in average.
+The results demonstrate that NiFi can achieve a high accuracy, 90.83% in average.

-7.3 Device Diversity
+C. Device Diversity